- What is the significance of the CITB Health, Safety & Environment test?

 Students can prepare for the test by referring to learning materials produced by the CITB, available for purchase at bookshops and online, with various booklets relevant to specific study areas.

 In addition to written material, there is also a film which can be downloaded from the CITB website.
 This looks at what employers are expected to do to ensure a safe working environment and how workers can also maintain and promote the same.
 This video should be watched before taking the test to understand and answer the behavioural case study questions.
 There are also timed practice CSCS tests available online.

 Several health and safety training organisations offer training courses for construction workers who wish to take the CITB test.

 How should one prepare for the HS&E test?

-When preparing for the test, one should gather all the relevant revision materials/books related to health, safety and environment.
-There are various reference materials such as DVDs, mobile apps and question and answer books which can be downloaded or bought online.
-One can also refer to the sample questions with answers which one can use when preparing for the test.
-Reading supporting publications and completing a training course can also be useful to help answer the HS&E test.
+When preparing for the test, one should gather all the relevant revision materials/books related to health, safety and the environment.
+Various reference materials such as DVDs, mobile apps and question and answer books can be downloaded or bought online.
+One can also refer to the sample questions with answers that one can use when preparing for the test.
+Reading supporting publications and completing a training course can also be helpful to help answer the HS&E test.
 Further, watching the Setting Out film, a free video presentation which features safety preparations on the construction site, will be beneficial since most behavioural case studies questions will be based on the film.

 Where can the test be taken?

 There are 3 different test centres where one can take the test –